godotengine/godot-docs/classes/class_itemlist.rst

 | *Getter*  | get_max_columns()      |
 +-----------+------------------------+

-Sets the maximum columns the list will have.
-If set to anything other than the default, the content will be split among the specified columns.
+Maximum columns the list will have.

+If greater than zero, the content will be split among the specified columns.

+A value of zero means unlimited columns, i.e. all items will be put in the same row.

 ----